POWBiosci/cleaning-scripts/README.md

 Repository consist of two main files, a bash script (clean.sh) and a python script (clean.py) The bash script performs preliminary cleaning on the csv file and pipes the cleaned output to the python script which strips out all unecessary characters and returns a JMP ready csv.

 # Running the Script
-Ensure you are in the directory which contains both clean.py and clean.sh and the csv file you have
+Ensure you are in the directory which contains both clean.py and clean.sh and the csv file you have downloaded.
+Your file structure should like something like the directory below

 ```bash
 .